kineticfire-labs/semver-multi/README.md

 *semver-multi* easily integrates with common CI/CD tools--or custom ones--to produce and help apply semantic version numbers.

 To generate semantic version numbers, *semver-multi* needs only access to a local copy of the Git repository.
-A tool invokes *semver-multi* with a command-line call to trigger the computation of semantic version numbers for a release.  *semver-multi* accesses a local copy of the Git repository to retrieve:  the last annotated tag that marks a release to determine the last version numbers for project artifacts, the `semver-multi.json` project definition to understand the artifacts in the project and their relationships, and the Git commit messages to understand what changed and how.
+A tool invokes *semver-multi* with a command-line call to trigger the computation of semantic version numbers for a release.  *semver-multi* accesses a local copy of the Git repository to retrieve:  the last annotated tag that marks a release to determine the last version numbers for project artifacts and any other annotated tags thereafter that update project information, the `semver-multi.json` project definition to understand the artifacts in the project and their relationships, and the Git commit messages to understand what changed and how.
 Later sections further describe the [inputs](#store-versioning-inputs-in-git-repository) and [architecture and operation](#architecture-and-operation).
 From this information, *semver-multi* computes the semantic version numbers for the configured project artifacts.

 *semver-multi* returns to the caller a complete list of semantic version numbers for all projects and artifacts in the project (including those that did not change).
 Applying the semantic versions to the project artifacts depends on the build and CI/CD tooling as well as the project source code.
 A build script or CI/CD system could be configured to find-and-replace in a file a token that represents a placeholder for the version with the computed semantic version.